ncbi/ncbi-cxx-toolkit-public/src/algo/structure/bma_refine/bma_refiner_app/REFINER_README.txt

 Last modified:  $Date$

+**  03/21/2007:
+    Add blurb about using cddalignview to dump refined CDs as FASTA.
 **  12/12/2006:
     v1.0.0 -> v1.1.0  Added -selection_order and -lno options in 'bma_refiner' to allow speedup of runs, particularly for larger models.
     Changes to 'fa2cd' command-line options.